- <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/40467_Speednetworking2_edited.rev.1510942416.jpg)"/>

 - The on-site supervisor must understand that interns are earning academic credit and consequently must perform duties that apply or expand skills or knowledge learned at Lake Forest College.

-- The on-site supervisor must submit to the Internship Supervisor a letter that offers the student an internship and includes a written job description.
-The letter must be on company letterhead and must be signed by the on-site supervisor.
+- The on-site supervisor must submit to the Internship Supervisor/Internship Specialist/Career Advancement Center a letter or other approved documentation that offers the student an internship and includes a written job description.
+Letters must be on company letterhead and must be signed by the on-site supervisor.

-- The on-site supervisor must meet regularly with the intern to evaluate the intern’s progress and to assess the appropriateness of the intern’s duties, reporting this information to the Internship Supervisor at least monthly.
+- The on-site supervisor must meet regularly with the intern to evaluate the intern’s progress and to assess the appropriateness of the intern’s duties, reporting this information to the Internship Supervisor/Internship Specialist at least monthly.

-- At the end of the internship, the on-site supervisor must submit to the Internship Supervisor a written evaluation of the student’s performance.
+- At the end of the internship, the on-site supervisor must submit to the Internship Supervisor/Internship Specialist a written evaluation of the student’s performance.
 The evaluation must include a description of the duties performed by the intern as well as the intern’s level of performance and progress during the internship.

-- The Internship Supervisor must maintain regular contact with the intern and the intern’s on-site supervisor, either in-person, by telephone, or e-mail.
+- The Internship Supervisor/Internship Specialist must maintain regular contact with the intern and the intern’s on-site supervisor, either in-person, by telephone, or e-mail.

-- The Director of Internships will maintain a master list of the Internship Supervisors, the on-site supervisors, and the students assigned to them.
+- The Director of Internships will maintain a master list of the Internship Supervisor/Internship Specialists, the on-site supervisors, and the students assigned to them.

-At the end of each semester all students who have completed internships for credit will be required to evaluate the experience.
+At the end of each semester, all students who have completed internships for credit will be required to evaluate the experience.
 Students will be contacted by the Director of Internships two weeks before the end of classes, and advised of the procedure for completing the evaluation form.
-The evaluation must be completed by the student at the Career Advancement Center no later than noon on the first day of finals for that semester.
-Students who fail to turn in the evaluation form cannot receive higher than a grade of D for the internship.
+The evaluation must be completed by the student through the Career Advancement Center no later than noon on the first day of finals for that semester.
+Students are required to submit an evaluation.
 A coded label will be used to identify the student.
 Only the Dean of Faculty Office and the Associate Vice President for Career & Professional Development/Director of Internships will have access to the identity of the evaluator.
 The evaluations will be kept in the Dean of Faculty Office or in the office of the Director of Internships.
 Internship Supervisors and chairpersons of the department in which the credit is being awarded may see the evaluations only after the grades have been submitted to the Registrar’s office.

 (Approved by the Faculty, April 11, 1984, amended May 8, 1992, March 3, 1993, April 4, 2001, June 25, 2004, and September 14, 2007)